apluslms/aplus-manual/m01_introduction/05_docker.rst

 - Scalability
     It is easy to build a large service which uses many different types of containers and runs on many server computers together.

+If you have an existing course in A+ which does not use Docker, see the chapter `Converting an existing A+ course to Docker
+<../m04_converting/01_virtualenv_to_docker>`_ for reasons to convert it to
+Docker.

 .. admonition:: File format: YAML
   :class: meta